-It was after the birth of our daughter that we finally decided to cut the umbilical cord with London.
+It was after the birth of our daughter that we finally decided to cut the umbilical cord and leave jobs and London.
 After years working in the heritage field – Paolo digging and me in policy and management – we decided to put our ‘project olive oil’ into action.
 We packed up our London flat, rented it out to some lovely teachers and drove down to Sicily.

 The grove was in Paolo’s parents’ village, Villarosa, in the mountainous inland province of Enna.
 He had spent many a summer Easter and Christmas there, as had I in latter years.
 Paolo’s maternal grandfather had been a well-loved butcher, his uncle the town’s mayor.
-The town shares a similar history to British mining towns, it was built on the richness of nearby minerals – Sulphur – but after WWII the mines were closed, and immigration started and has yet to stop.
-The economy is mainly third sector and agricultural now, families survive on one – often part-time – wage.
+The town shares some of its history with British mining towns, it was built thanks to the gruelling work of mining – Sulphur – but after WWII the mines were closed, and immigration started and has yet to stop.
+The economy is mainly public sector and agricultural now, families survive on one – often part-time – wage.
 Our arrival from London was met with good humour and surprise.
 From London to Villarosa?
 Immigration in reverse!

 Our time in Villarosa was amazing, but we needed to get to our market.
 We wanted to cut out the middle man and sell our oil ourselves.
 From grove to plate.
 We also needed to support our venture by at least one full-time wage.
 In late 2015 we moved to Malmesbury, Wiltshire and set up Alivu Ltd. Our vision: to tell you about what fantastic Extra Virgin Olive Oil should really taste like, and of course, sell you some of ours!
 Check out our facebook page for our next market dates.